 Honours Arts and Business

 Do you want to study business, but feel a traditional business program would limit your opportunities to study other interests?
 Whether you're interested in the humanities, social sciences, languages, or fine and performing arts, Honours Arts and Business may be just the program for you!

-Renison offers classes for undergraduate students who choose to minor in Applied Language Studies, East Asian Studies, or Studies in Islam.
+Renison offers classes for undergraduate students who choose to minor in Applied Language Studies, East Asian Studies, or Studies in Islamic and Arab Cultures.
 We also have courses that count towards a major or minor in Religious Studies.
 This means that you'll focus a portion of your workload on one of these areas, giving you a level of specialized knowledge that will help shape your career skill set.

 Applied Language Studies